Jump to section:

 - can only attempt it once per course.

-How to request a prior learning assessment
+How to request a prior learning assessment and recognition

-Submit a PLAR application
+Submit your PLAR request

 Await the decision

-If approved, a "CR" will show on your SAIT transcript when course credit is awarded.
-The credited course is not calculated in your grade point average (GPA).
-If you’re currently registered in the SAIT course, a transfer credit advisor will drop you from the course.
+- If you're currently registered in the SAIT course, a transfer credit advisor will drop you from the course.
 If you receive credit for a course for a future semester, you are responsible for dropping yourself from the course.

 Key dates and deadlines